GeoSensorWebLab/asw-workbench/README.markdown

     $ ssh dokku@sarcee domains:set asw-workbench sensorweb.arcticconnect.org

-This tells the nginx instance running in Dokku to redirect requests to http://sensorweb.arcticconnect.org to this Node.js server.
+This tells the nginx instance running on the Dokku host to redirect requests to http://sensorweb.arcticconnect.org to the Docker container that is running `asw-workbench`.

 ## License